FAQ

 The only way to know the true cost of your project (and avoid costly surprises during construction) is to spend time planning and designing.
 We will complete layout drawings, make material selections, receive bids from subcontractors, and complete an accurate labor and material take-off for each project.
 This takes time, expertise, and of course, costs money.
 Learn more about how we help our clients with their project design to ensure the final space they want here.

 We know cost plays a huge role in deciding whether or not to undertake a renovation project, and we want our clients to have as much knowledge as possible before entering into our Professional Services Agreement.
-Our free range of cost estimates are simply meant to assist our clients when deciding whether or not a particular project is within their budget.
+Our free range of cost estimates are simply meant to assist our clients when deciding whether or not a particular project is within their overall budget.

 There’s no getting around it – remodels are messy.
 However, we have multiple steps in place to minimize the levels of dust outside the construction zone.
 We use temporary plastic walls with zip doors to section off the construction zone from the rest of the home.
-A HEPA filtered air scrubber will be installed at the nearest functional window to route dust outside of the home, and to prevent dust and other airborne particles from circulating within your home.
+If possible, a HEPA filtered air scrubber will be installed at the nearest functional window to route dust outside of the home, and to prevent dust and other airborne particles from circulating within your home.
 We also apply heavy duty contractor board to your floors to prevent scratches and wear and tear from foot traffic, both within the construction zone and as a path from the construction entrance.

 Furniture and fixtures that cannot be removed during the remodel will be protected as well.
 Debris, tools, & materials will be placed in labeled bins or stacked neatly designated areas, either outside the home, within the garage, or inside the construction zone.
 All designated storage areas will be cleared by the homeowner.